 The neo-progressive knows about the limitations of working memory, the transformational power of rich background knowledge, and the tendency of children to be more motivated to engage in biologically primary evolutionary adaptations rather than focus on the hard task of mastering new biologically secondary modules.
 The neo-progressive ignores this information in favour of what they prefer to be true.
+They are, whether they know it or not, in thrall to neo-Marxist ideology spawned by dead while men like Derrida and Sartre.
 Such a stance wilfully and deliberately increases societal inequities.
 Not only this, the neo-progressive espouses methodologies and practices that are impossible to implement as intended and so only add to teachers’ workload and sense of guilt with no discernible benefit to children beyond, at best, a fleeting sense of very mild enjoyment.

 Anyone who disingenuously argues that there is ‘no best way‘ to teach, that child-centred approaches are equally as valid as explicit instruction, is responsible for poorer children from less advantaged backgrounds being further squeezed out the best universities and best-paid jobs.
 You are, whether you want to admit it or not, pursuing the same aims as the libertarian alt-right, wherein no one gets a hand up or hand out; survival of the fittest and the devil take the hindmost.